You have to admit it. The exclamation mark is the coolest punctuation around. It's certainly the most boisterous. It looks like this !

 Neither one of those is a good thing.

-* However, I must admit that I am a rabid rule breaker when it comes to this one.
-I find that in my editing process, I am deleting many, many exclamation points.
+, I must admit that I am a rabid rule breaker when it comes to this one.
+During my editing process, I delete many exclamation points.
 I guess that I use them to sound chipper, but I shouldn't use them as much as I do.

 Here are some examples.